facebook/Rapid/CONTRIBUTING.md

 Here are the relevant parts of the directory tree along with short descriptions of each directory:

-- `css`: It contains the `.css` for styling things like the sidebars, top bars, buttons, etc. Note that there is no `.css` 'inside' the map istelf - That's all styled using webGL.
+- `css`: It contains the `.css` for styling things like the sidebars, top bars, buttons, etc. Note that there is no `.css` 'inside' the map itself - That's all styled using webGL.
 - `data`: Static data files that define the imagery, data formats, language resources, and walkthrough data.
 - `dist`: Where all the built artifacts get served from.
 - `docs`: Documentation folder.
 This folder gets filled whenever you run `npm run doc`.